LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 ### Task 3 - Test Office Message Encryption Behavior

-In the previous task we created a new Mail flow rule to add Office Message encryption (OME) to emails with **Project Falcon** in the subject or body.
-We want to ensure that our external partners are able to view these encrypted emails.
+In the previous task you created a new Mail flow rule to add Office Message encryption (OME) to emails with **Project Falcon** in the subject or body.
+You will now test mail flow to ensure that our external partners will be able to open and view these encrypted emails as expected.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.